zsrkmyn/telegram2irc/README.rst

 #.
 Run ``telegram-cli --json``.
 Run ``dialog_list`` to get chat group IDs and
    run ``contact_list`` to get your IDs.
 Then exit the client.

 #.
+If you want to send telegram photos to imgur, register a imgur API id on
+   https://api.imgur.com/oauth2/addclient , select "Anonymous usage" and fill a random URL to callback.

+#.
 Rename the ``config.py.example`` to ``config.py`` and edit it.

    #.
 Set the ``me`` to your user id formated as  ``user#<id>`` to avoid the bot sending